k-vyn/framer-material-kit/README.md

 m.layout.set()
 </pre>

-This will position the layer at x:20, y:20 on iPhone 6, and x:30, y:30 on iPhone 6 plus.
+This will position the layer at x:30, y:30 on Samsung S5, and x:40, y:40 on Samsung S7

 Side note: you can also do this on one line if you'd prefer using this syntax.
 Just replace the layer.constraints line from above with this line.
 You'll still need to run the m.layout.set function.